 - 1. Emergency Department utilization.
-The goal of this initiative is to better understand reasons for ED utilization among Cal MediConnect Enrollees, and the impact of LTSS to such usage. - Contractor will identify a random sample of Enrollees each year who have utilized ED services.
-[For LA Care Only: The Contractor will identify a random sample of Enrollees enrolled in each Plan Benefit Package each year who have utilized ED services.] - Contractor will engage an independent quality assurance entity to conduct interviews with each Enrollee in the sample to determine background & causes for ED visits, using a semi-structured interview tool provided by DHCS.
-[For LA Care only: The Contractor will engage an independent quality assurance entity to conduct interviews with each Enrollee in the sample to determine background and causes for ED visits, using a semi-structured interview tool provided by DHCS.] - Contractor will analyze results of the surveys in order to understand the underlying causes of ED utilization, including the use of and/or or failure of LTSS, or there was a lack of appropriate LTSS to adequately support the Enrollee in his or her environment.
-Contractor will identify issues within its system of care that require improvement to promote appropriate utilization of both LTSS and emergency department services.
-[For LA Care only: Contractor will analyze results of the surveys in order to understand the underlying causes of ED utilization, including the use of and/or or failure of LTSS, or there was a lack of appropriate LTSS to adequately support the Enrollee in his or her environment.
-Contractor will identify issues within its system of care and across each PBP that require improvement to promote appropriate utilization of both LTSS and emergency department services.] - Contractor will report results to DHCS and to CMS.
-[For LA Care only: Contractor will report results to DHCS and to CMS.
-Results will be reported in aggregate as well as at the PBP level.]
+The goal of this initiative is to better understand reasons for ED utilization among Cal MediConnect Enrollees, and the impact of LTSS to such usage. - Contractor will identify a random sample of Enrollees each year who have utilized ED services. - Contractor will engage an independent quality assurance entity to conduct interviews with each Enrollee in the sample to determine background & causes for ED visits, using a semistructured interview tool provided by DHCS. - Contractor will analyze results of the surveys in order to understand the underlying causes of ED utilization, including the use of and/or or failure of LTSS, or there was a lack of appropriate LTSS to adequately support the Enrollee in his or her environment.
+Contractor will identify issues within its system of care that require improvement to promote appropriate utilization of both LTSS and emergency department services. - Contractor will report results to DHCS and to CMS. - 2.
+Barriers to Health Access.
+The goal of this initiative is to better understand access issues experienced by Cal MediConnect Enrollees. - Contractor will identify a random representative sample size of Enrollees each year. - An independent quality assurance entity will conduct interviews with each Enrollee in the sample, using a semistructured interview tool provided by DHCS, to determine if any barriers to health care were experienced and to understand the nature of those barriers.
+Examples of barriers include, but are not limited to, the following: inaccessible medical equipment in provider offices, inaccessible signage in provider offices (i.e. no Braille writing on signs), inaccessible communication from the Cal MediConnect or providers (i.e. no access to ASL interpreters, no written communication in large print or plain language, or no access to someone who can explain information), inadequate access to appropriate physicians for intellectually disabled Enrollees, and incomplete or poor care due to negative attitudes about disability and/or recovery from providers.

-2. Barriers to Health Access.
-The goal of this initiative is to better understand access issues experienced by Cal MediConnect Enrollees.
+Contractor will analyze results of the surveys in order to understand the underlying causes of these barriers to health care access.
+Contractor will identify issues within its system of care that require improvement to promote access and ADA

-- Contractor will identify a random representative sample size of Enrollees each year.
-[For LA Care Only: Contractor will identify a random representative sample size of Enrollees each year enrolled in each Plan Benefit Package.] - An independent quality assurance entity will conduct interviews with each Enrollee in the sample, using a semi-structured interview tool provided by DHCS, to determine if any barriers to health care were experienced and to understand the nature of those barriers.
-Examples of barriers include, but are not limited to, the following: inaccessible medical equipment in provider offices, inaccessible signage in provider offices (i.e. no Braille writing on signs), inaccessible communication from the Cal MediConnect or providers (i.e. no access to ASL interpreters, no written communication in large print or plain language, or no access to someone who can explain information), inadequate access to appropriate physicians for intellectually disabled Enrollees, and incomplete or poor care due to negative attitudes about disability and/or recovery from providers. - Contractor will analyze results of the surveys in order to understand the underlying causes of these barriers to health care access.
-Contractor will identify issues within its system of care that require improvement to promote access and ADA compliance. - Contractor will report results to DHCS and to CMS.
-[For LA Care only: Contractor will report results to DHCS and to CMS.
-Results will be reported in aggregate as well as at the PBP level.] - 3.
-Other topic areas to be identified through annual guidance by CMS and DMAS in accordance with 42 C.F.R. § 422.152(c) and 422.152(d).
+3. Other topic areas to be identified through annual guidance by CMS and DHCS in accordance with 42 C.F.R. § 422.152(c) and 422.152(d).